What You Need to Know About Ear Cropping

 Many people have questions about various aspects of ear cropping, and we hope this information will help.
 It explains the decisions you will need to make before your pet's upcoming surgery, and gives you some information about our practice in general.

 Yes, office hours are by appointment only.
 Surgery appointments are made only on certain days of the week, and not typically scheduled on Saturday.
-In most cases, we require a consult or office visit prior to scheduling the ear crop surgery -- this allows the Doctor to meet the client and their pet, and it also allows the client to ask any questions they may have.
+We require a consult or office visit prior to scheduling the ear crop surgery -- this allows the Doctor to meet the client and their pet, and it also allows the client to ask any questions they may have.

-Many of our ear cropping appointments for litters are made in advance.
 To help ensure that you get an appointment, it is better to call our office early when you first purchase your puppy or when you are thinking about purchasing your puppy to get information about scheduling.
-Your pup should be taken immediately to your own veterinarian for a fecal analysis and checkup once you have him or her in your home.
+Upon arrival at your home, we recommend that your pup should be taken immediately to your own local veterinarian for a checkup and fecal analysis.
+Have your vet review the vaccination records from the breeder to insure that the puppy is current on vaccines prior to your consult appointment.
 Try to schedule a consult with us as soon as possible after you see your regular veterinarian.

 Cash, Check, MasterCard, Visa, and Amex.

-Prior to your scheduled appointment you should have a copy of your pet's "up-to-date" (a distemper/parvo vaccine within a month of the desired crop) vaccine records, a copy of a negative fecal analysis (including coccidia and giardia.)
+Prior to your scheduled appointment you should have a copy of your pet's "up-to-date" vaccination records, a copy of a negative fecal analysis from your vet (including coccidia and giardia), and a copy of all medical records on the puppy from your local vet.
+You will need to bring a PRINTED COPY of these records for your consult appointment.
 Your pet should be clear of any parasites or infections for a full two weeks prior to surgery.
 You will need to inform us -- when you schedule the appointment -- of any previous or current health problems in your pet.
-This policy is strictly enforced to ensure that your pet and future pets that come into our office are not exposed to anything that may compromise their health or well-being.
+This policy of “health before surgery” is strictly enforced to ensure that your pet and future pets that come into our office are not exposed to anything that may compromise their health or well-being.